An Introduction to Private Mortgage Insurance (PMI)

 When buying a home, there are several "hidden" costs you may need to watch out for.
 Private mortgage insurance is one of them.

 Private mortgage insurance, or PMI, is insurance that lenders require borrowers to have when they get a mortgage and don’t have enough equity in the home.
 For many buyers seeking a mortgage, avoiding the added expense of PMI means coming up with a 20% down payment when buying a home.
-Unfortunately, it's not always easy for new home buyers to come up with that kind of cash, but there are a few other options to avoid paying PMI premiums.
+Unfortunately, it's not always easy for new home buyers to come up with that kind of cash, but there are a few other options to avoid paying PMI premiums when home buying.

 What is Private Mortgage Insurance (PMI)?